NielsLeenheer/ReceiptPrinterEncoder/documentation/commands.md

     .encode()
 ```

-The qrcode function accepts the following additional parameters:
+This function accepts an object as a second parameter for extra configuration options:

 - *model* - a number that can be 1 for Model 1 and 2 for Model 2
 - *size* - a number that can be between 1 and 8 for determining the size of the QR code